joom.team Logojoom.team Logo

 Accessing your Joomla directory with FTP

 When maintaining and working on a Joomla site, occasionally you’ll need to upload and organise files and directories on your server.
 One of the easiest ways to achieve this is using an FTP client installed on your local computer, which makes it possible to easily access and modify your Joomla files/directories.
+In this article we’ll explain the concept of FTP and help you install, connect and start using your own FTP client software.

-First things first, let’s start with a basic understanding of what FTP is, and the idea of manipulating files that are not stored on your PC, but rather in a remote location – in this case, on your web server.
+• First things first, let’s start with a basic understanding of what FTP is, and the idea of manipulating files that are not stored on your PC, but rather in a remote location – in this case, on your web server.

 What is FTP?